 How often does it occur?
 More than 17,000 esophageal cancers are diagnosed each year in the United States, and more than 15,000 individuals die from the disease.
 The frequency of esophageal cancer is increasing.

 Cancer can develop in any part of the esophagus, and spread to areas such as:

 - large blood vessels in the chest

 - other nearby organs

-What can University of Minnesota Physicians Cancer Care offer?
+What can University of Minnesota Cancer Care offer?
 Our esophageal cancer specialists are experts in treating esophageal and other chest-related cancers.
 Patients with esophageal cancers often have complex medical needs and require comprehensive therapies such as surgery, radiation, chemotherapy and often the newest treatments.